Fakir Mohan University: History

 This university was established by the Government of Odisha, under Section 32 of the Odisha Universities Act, 1989 (Act 5 of 1989).
-It was carved out of the Utkal University in 1999 and acts as an affiliating university.Professor Gorachand Patnaik an eminent educationist of the state and former Principal of Ravenshaw college is the founding Vice Chancellor of the University.
+It was carved out of the Utkal University in 1999 and acts as an affiliating university.
+Professor Gorachand Patnaik, an eminent educationist of the state and a former principal of Ravenshaw College, is the founding Vice Chancellor of the university.
 FM University has 93 colleges and 15,000 students at the graduate and postgraduate levels.
 It is the only university in India that offers a postgraduate course in Ballistics.

 Campuses

 FM University is functioning in two campuses: the old campus at Januganj, besides the National Highway near Remuna Golei (at 21.50614°N 86.89101°E, around 3 km from Balasore bus stand and railway station) and the new campus at Nuapadhi (at 21.5440°N 86.81592°E, around 15 km from Balasore bus stand and railway station).

-In March 2021 Union minister Pratap Chandra Sarangi inaugurated New Marine Bioresource and Biotechnology Centre at University Balasore campus.
+In March 2021, Union minister Pratap Chandra Sarangi inaugurated New Marine Bioresource and Biotechnology Centre at the university's Balasore campus.

 Colleges

-FM University affiliates 96 colleges including two autonomous i.e., FM autonomous college and Bhadrak autonomous college, one medical college and 14 professional colleges.
-Its jurisdiction extends over two districts Balasore and Bhadrak.
+FM University affiliates 96 colleges and 14 professional colleges including two autonomous colleges: FM Autonomous College, and Bhadrak Autonomous College.
+It's jurisdiction extends over Balasore and Bhadrak districts.